roytang/blog/content/posts/2017/06/grand-prix-manila-2017.md

 DROP

-I feel like I didn&'t make any particularly bad plays during the first 3 rounds.
-The Marvel spins just didn&'t work out for me.
-I may have been already starting to feel the lack of sleep during round 5 so that&'s a thing.
+I feel like I didn't make any particularly bad plays during the first 3 rounds.
+The Marvel spins just didn't work out for me.
+I may have been already starting to feel the lack of sleep during round 5 so that's a thing.
 (I immediately went home to sleep after dropping.)

 Their decks did seem particularly tuned towards beating Marvel.
-That&'s one of the big downsides of just netdecking the dominant deck &#8211; everyone&'s gunning for you.
+That's one of the big downsides of just netdecking the dominant deck &#8211; everyone's gunning for you.
 The lack of prep time was really hard on me too.
 The last time I did well in a Grand Prix was [GP Manila back in 2015][2], and that time I had been playing Jeskai for months before the GP.
 Unfortunately I had been caught between a rock and a hard place &#8211; if i had assembled a deck months before it likely would have been Saheeli combo (since I used to play Twin in Modern), which meant I would have been the victim of the bannings.
-Ah well, can&'t dwell on the past too much.
+Ah well, can't dwell on the past too much.
 Have to note it for next time.

 Will there be a next time?
 On the bus ride home I was so dejected at the poor performance I wondered if I was just done with Standard forever.
 But I suppose it depends largely on the metagame; Marvel was pretty bad whether you were playing it or against it.
-In any case, I&'m also somehow qualified for Nationals this year, so at the very least I&'m playing Standard again in September.
+In any case, I'm also somehow qualified for Nationals this year, so at the very least I'm playing Standard again in September.
 (Mostly because I want the promo Inkmoth Nexus)

 **Day 2 &#8211; Sunday, June 4**